paulopmt1/githubdeployments-plugin-template1/README.md

 # WordPress Plugin Template 1 - no tooling

-A template plugin for GitHub deployments forked from [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).
+A template plugin for GitHub deployments inspired by from [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).

 ## Contents